jazzyjackson/MIXINTvNegative1/guide/component-details/menu-block.md

 To achieve the expanding animation of the menu, I have a css transition on the height of the UL The UL sets its overflow to hidden

+------------ implementation -------------

+menu-block attaches its style to its shadowRoot

+provides methods `makeMenu` and `destroyMenu` which perform top level construction/deconstruction of the UL and LI subelements

+But there has to be an abstraction already to create th